SaBeBen/prometheus_tcp_exercise/README.md

 A Prometheus server handling a TCP stream of pressure meassurements.
 The servers are simulated over the localhost using dummy values.

-Written during my application to the QC Lab of the LMU.
+Written during my application for the QC Lab of the LMU.